 Drunk Driving, Motorcycle Accident -- $1,925,000 Settlement

-The case was mediated and skilled injury lawyers at Heintz & Becker were able to successfully negotiate a settlement of the case for a total of $1,925,000.00.
+The case was mediated and skilled injury lawyers at Heintz & Becker were able to successfully negotiate a settlement of the case for a total of $1.925 million.

-Auto Accident, Wrongful Death, Drunk Driver and Bad Faith -- $1.5 Million Award on a $100,000 Insurance Policy
+Auto Accident, Wrongful Death, Drunk Driver And Bad Faith -- $1.5 Million Award On An $100,000 Insurance Policy

-Heintz & Becker’s investigation uncovered a taped statement given by the Defendant to his own insurance company.
-In the statement, the Defendant admitted driving the truck, stating he was alone in the vehicle and also admitted that he had been drinking.
-In fact, he admitted to having at least 9 beers prior to the crash.
-Heintz & Becker also discovered that the Defendant had tried to flee the scene of the crash, evidence of consciousness of guilt.
-In addition, the firm discovered that the police had lifted a shoe print off the brake pedal of the truck that was consistent with the tread design and size of the Nike athletic shoes worn by the Defendant on the date of the crash.
-Even more, it was discovered that striations taken from the broken rear view mirror found on the driver’s side of the Defendant's truck, were consistent with the shirt and pant fabric worn by the Defendant on the night of the crash.
-Finally, it was discovered that the bruise on the Defendant’s knee was consistent with hitting it on the dash of the truck, as an indentation was found there.
-Despite the evidence, the State still refused to prosecute.
+Heintz & Becker's investigation uncovered a taped statement given by the defendant to his own insurance company.
+In the statement, the defendant admitted driving the truck, stating he was alone in the vehicle and also admitted that he had been drinking.
+In fact, he admitted to having at least nine beers prior to the crash.
+Heintz & Becker also discovered that the defendant had tried to flee the scene of the crash, evidence of consciousness of guilt.
+In addition, the firm discovered that the police had lifted a shoe print off the brake pedal of the truck that was consistent with the tread design and size of the Nike athletic shoes worn by the defendant on the date of the crash.
+Even more, it was discovered that striations taken from the broken rear view mirror found on the driver's side of the defendant's truck, were consistent with the shirt and pant fabric worn by the defendant on the night of the crash.
+Finally, it was discovered that the bruise on the defendant's knee was consistent with hitting it on the dash of the truck, as an indentation was found there.
+Despite the evidence, the state still refused to prosecute.

-The Defendant's truck was insured for $100,000.00.
+The defendant's truck was insured for $100,000.
 Though clearly insufficient to reimburse Mrs. D. for the loss of her husband, she offered to settle with the insurer for its policy limit.
-A thirty day time demand was given to the insurance company.
-Despite having admissions of driving and intoxication on tape from its own insured, the insurer ignored the offer and no check was received until long after the 30 day restriction.
-Armed with what we believed to be a strong case against the insurer, the attorneys of Heintz & Becker decided to sue the Defendant for Wrongful Death.
+A 30-day time demand was given to the insurance company.
+Despite having admissions of driving and intoxication on tape from its own insured, the insurer ignored the offer and no check was received until long after the 30-day restriction.
+Armed with what we believed to be a strong case against the insurer, the attorneys of Heintz & Becker decided to sue the defendant for wrongful death.
 The check was returned to the insurer.

 $1.1 Million Dollar Verdict Returned, Bad Faith